asce-tech/asce-tech/README.md

 </p>

-🔐 Cybersecurity Grad Student | Focused on SOC, Threat Detection, and Incident Response Hands-on with SIEM tools (Splunk, Security Onion), IDS (Snort), and Vulnerability Assessment (Nessus, OpenVAS).
-Passionate about building secure systems, automating detection, and solving real-world security challenges.
+🛡️ Cybersecurity Grad Student on a mission to outsmart hackers and silence alert fatigue.
+🔍 I break down threats, not systems.
+I am trained in SOC kung fu with tools like Splunk, Security Onion, and Snort (yes, it really sniffs traffic).
+🕵️‍♂️ Nessus and OpenVAS are my vulnerability-hunting sidekicks Always ready to fix, block, or attack back.

 ## Projects